Pinched Nerve Diagnosis & Treatments

 - Physical therapy: exercises to include: stretching, massage, and strengthening

 - Epidural steroid injections: are used two-fold, first, to relieve inflammation of the affected spinal nerve and secondly, diagnostically to confirm the correct affected level at which the pain originates from.

 Pinched Nerve Back Surgery Using Least Invasive Methods

 If pain still persists and patient is intolerant to the pain after non-surgical treatment and there is evidence by CT Scan, MRI or X-ray of neurological deficit, then surgical intervention is usually recommended.
 The following surgical options can treat bulging disc and pinched nerves with 90% success:

-- Endoscopic Discectomy (transforaminal or interlaminer): With an incision less than a ¼ inch.
+- Endoscopic Discectomy (transforaminal or interlaminer): Pinched nerve back surgery with an incision less than a ¼ inch.
 The surgeon can avoid all lamina bone resection and enter the spinal canal without disturbing or cutting muscle.
 The surgeon directly observes the herniated disc in a water (arthroscopy) environment with a surgical working channel endoscope coupled with an HD camera.
 Recovery is superior to microdiscectomy with most patients returning to work within a week.
 Conscious sedation is used with the patient awake, comfortable and aware during the procedure.